 Think about the last time you received an email promoting a free trial of a product.
 Now tell us how long did it take for you to trash that mail for simply being ‘so promotional’?

-Writing the best cold emails – Tips from our desk!
+How to write cold emails – Tips from our desk!

 Ask us about growth marketing and we’ll happily share everything we’ve done at FindThatLead to reach our audience.
 Lead search and prospecting is our day-to-day team task and we absolutely love getting into the nuances of building relationships that lead to businesses.
 And cold emails have been a part of our strategy all along!